PavloDrabchuk/fin-manager/README.md

 ## Help

-If you have a problem, write me: ravluk2000@gmail.com
+If you have a problem or question, write me: ravluk2000@gmail.com

 ## Authors